 Our research aims to develop cutting-edge methodologies and technologies for bio-detection and imaging in vitro and in vivo with high precision both temporally and spatially.
 One major research strategy is to employ upconversion nanoparticles as transducers to finely tune the bioimaging and biosensing functions with NIR light.
 By controlling the bioimaging at high spatiotemporal resolution, light-activatable systems will provide a noninvasive way to improve the capability of imaging signal identification and enhance specific targeting with a concomitant decrease of off-target effects.
-We also seek to develop molecular machines and devices with light-activatable performance, which allow to be delivered to any site of interest in complex biological systems without detecting analytes encountered in transit and, therefore, are amenable to personalizing the sensing modality with high accuracy and spatiotemporal resolution.
+We also seek to develop molecular machines and devices with smart performance, which allow to be delivered to any site of interest in complex biological systems without detecting analytes encountered in transit and, therefore, are amenable to personalizing the sensing modality with high accuracy and spatiotemporal resolution.
 Overall, our research program covers a broad scope of multidisciplinary areas including analytical chemistry, materials science, nanotechnology, and biomedical engineering.